fluidstackio/slurm-exporter/README.md

 ## Prerequisites:

 Install `kube-prometheus-stack` for metrics collection and observation.
-Prometheus is also used as an extenstion API server so custom Slurm metrics may be used with autoscaling.
+Prometheus is also used as an extension API server so custom Slurm metrics may be used with autoscaling.

 ```sh